Write Once, Mage Everywhere: Zero-Boilerplate Build Tooling for Go.

 Full support for Linux, macOS, and Windows with multi-architecture builds, parallel execution, and CPU-aware optimization. - Security-First Architecture

 Input validation, secure command execution, and minimal dependencies.
-Built for environments where security matters. - Professional Release Management
+Built for environments where security matters. - Professional Release Tooling

-Automated versioning, GitHub integration, GoDocs proxy sync, and release automation for production deployments. - Smart Documentation System
+Standardized versioning commands, GitHub integration, GoDocs proxy sync, and release tooling for production deployments. - Smart Documentation System

 MAGE-X automatically detects your project structure and just works: